LifelongNovember/Cours/Programmation web avancée.md

-On abandonne les boucle for, on les remplace par des itérateurs
+On abandonne les boucles for, on les remplace par des itérateurs.
 > ```  javascript
 > a = [1,2,3];
 > for (let i = 0; i < 3; i++)